Skip to content

 Winter in Japan is unlike any other winter.
-In the Tōhoku region and the Japanese Alps, snow doesn't fall—it buries.
+In the Tōhoku region and the Japanese Alps, snow doesn't fall, it buries.
 It silences sounds, erases colors, and transforms the world into absolute white silence.
 From this silence is born the most beautiful and terrifying creature of folklore: Yuki-Onna (雪女).

-In my Dai Yokai studio, I often work with vibrant colors—the red of the Oni , the gold of the Ryū Dragons .
+In my Dai Yokai studio, I often work with vibrant colors, the red of the Oni, the gold of the Ryū Dragons.
 But white holds a special place.
 In Japan, white is the color of purity and death.
 Shrouds are white.
 Funeral kimonos are white.
 The Yuki-Onna embodies this duality: breathtaking beauty whose kiss stops your heart.

-Most people know the romantic version—the love story with Minokichi.
+Most people know the romantic version, the love story with Minokichi.
 But did you know that in some regions, she's a blood-draining vampire?
 Or an old witch who kidnaps children?
 This yokai is far more complex than a simple "Snow Queen."

-The name is composed of two simple but meaningful kanji.
+Buy the mask Etymology and Origins of Yuki-Onna Meaning of the name in Japanese The name is composed of two simple but meaningful kanji.

 Purity, death, silence, ephemeral